aws-samples/python-data-science-template/README.md

 ## Usage

-To generate a directory structure for a new data science project, you can run the following commands on your Python environment.
+To generate a directory structure for a new data science project, you can run the following commands in your Python environment.

 ```bash
 cookiecutter https://github.com/aws-samples/python-data-science-template